LJDJGC/Learning-log/README.md

 Study Method: Quick reading + Active recall review
 Course: The Odin Project - Intermediate HTML and CSS
 Date: November 18, 2025 (Night)

+## 2025/11/19 Morning
+📘 Learning Log — 2025/11/19 Morning
+Overview

+This morning, I continued working through the Intermediate HTML and CSS Course.
+I completed the section on CSS Units and made progress into More Text Styles.

+What I Learned
+✅ CSS Units

+Reviewed the differences between absolute units (px, pt) and relative units (em, rem, vw, vh).

+Practiced choosing appropriate units based on context, such as fluid layouts, accessibility, and scalability.

+Strengthened understanding of how em and rem propagate and how they affect component design.

+🚧 More Text Styles (In Progress)

+Started exploring additional text-related properties beyond the basics.

+Practiced working with line height, letter spacing, and advanced font-related techniques.

+Began applying these styles to improve readability and hierarchy in sample layouts.

+Next Steps

+Finish the More Text Styles section.

+Move on to more complex layout and design topics in the Intermediate Course.

+Apply what I learned to small personal projects to reinforce unit selection and typographic control.